Python Throw Exception | Tips for Python Custom Exception

 When dealing with exceptions, it’s crucial to catch and manage specific exceptions rather than catching all exceptions.
 This strategy enables you to respond appropriately to different types of errors.
 Furthermore, avoid using exception handling as a regular flow control tool; exceptions should be reserved for unexpected events.

-Built-In Exceptions in Python
+Built-In Python Throw Exceptions

 Python comes equipped with a variety of built-in exceptions that symbolize different types of errors.